frederic-perez/AmE-dictionary/dictionary.md

 __turnover__ _n_ The amount of money taken by a business in a particular period. _Syn_ (gross) revenue, income, yield _The small retailers made more than 50 percent of their turnover from selling cigarettes._  _:es: facturación, volumen de ventas_
 __twitchy__ _adj_ Characterized by jerky or spasmodic motion: _a cat's twitchy whiskers._
 __unassuming__ _Hollande, an unassuming and bespectacled Socialist._
-__unscathed__ :two: _The law now survives largely unscathed._
+__unscathed__ :two: _adj_ Without suffering any injury, damage, or harm. _Syn_ unharmed, unhurt, uninjured, undamaged _I came through all those perils unscathed._
 __uxorious__ /ŭk-sôr′ē-əs, ŭg-zôr′-/ _adj_ Excessively submissive or devoted to one's wife; showing too much ​love for ​your ​wife: _The most ​openly uxorious ​husband is ​almost always the one who is having an ​affair._
 __vacant-eyed__
 __valkyrie__ _n_ Any of the female attendants of Odin, figures said to guide fallen warriors from the battlefield to Valhalla.
-__vanquish__ (vanquished) (From Old French vencus, venquis) Defeat thoroughly. _Syn_ conquer, defeat (utterly) _He successfully vanquished his rival._ _The situation has even brought back a disease that had long been vanquished in Siria._
+__vanquish__ (vanquished) (from Old French ‘vencus’, ‘venquis’) Defeat thoroughly. _Syn_ conquer, defeat (utterly) _He successfully vanquished his rival._ _The situation has even brought back a disease that had long been vanquished in Siria._
 __vat__ _n_ A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaunted__
 __veneer__
-__verve__ :two: :dart: /vəːv/ _n_ Great ​energy and ​enthusiasm.
-Liveliness.
-(From French, 'vigour’) _The Jazz quartet played with verve.
+__verve__ :two: :dart: /vəːv/ _n_ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
+Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __vested interest__ A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vial__ /ˈvʌɪəl/ _n_ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._
 __vitriol__ /ˈvɪtrɪəl/ _n_ Bitter criticism or malice. _Chávez's anti-American vitriol heightened during the presidency of George W. Bush._